shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 Henry winced, but Holly hadn't seen it; her eyes were already closed.
 "Why not?" he asked, slowly enunciating the sounds.

 "Well, I'm not really your puppet, am I?"
-She had turned over, facing the lamp on her bedside table, and pulled the chain to turn it off.
+She had turned over, closed her eyes and buried her face in her pillow.
 "I'm just your Holly, you see."

 He walked to the door, hesitated for a moment for a moment.
 Finally he sighed and stepped out.